 But I couldn’t do it.

 While I was in Korea, I went to Japan for the weekend and due to the pleasantries of sake, an alcohol made from the fermentation of rice, myself and my friend found ourselves stuttering through conversations with strangers in the early hours of the morning.
+The only thing that helped us was a glass of water one guy gave us that felt like the drink with the best ingredients and gave us back the freshness we needed.

 NOTE // Pretty girls are the downfall of men across the world.